mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## getTemperatureAvg(), getTemperatureMin(), getTemperatureMax()

 #### Description
-The particular method returns respective statistical value, average, minimum, or maximum of the temperature whithin an observation period.
+The particular method returns respective statistical value, average, minimum, or maximum of the smoothed temperature whithin an observation period.
 - Observation period is the time period since <abbr title='Micro Controller Unit'>MCU</abbr> start or recent reset of statistics by method [reset()](#reset) for which aforementioned statistical values are calculated.

 #### Syntax